 Note: Information in this section was provided by The RVAP Sexual Assault Comprehensive Team.

-Go to your local emergency room (ER) for a specialized nurse to collect forensic evidence and/or receive sexually transmitted infection (STI) and/or pregnancy preventative medications at no cost to yo...
+Within 5 Days of the Assault (120 hours) Go to your local emergency room (ER) for a specialized nurse to collect forensic evidence and/or receive sexually transmitted infection (STI) and/or pregnancy ...

 If you are struggling with class, feeling unsafe on campus or would like to pursue academic sanctioning for the perpetrator, consider speaking with or reporting to the office or the Title IX coordinat...